-Zoe Bolin: My first true special was GCHG Jazzman Comebacker.
-“Baxter” was from the second litter that I bred.
+Zoe Bolin: My first true special was GCHG Jazzman Comebacker (Baxter).
+He was from the second litter that I bred.
 He completed many firsts in my dog show career, accomplishing goals set and allowing me to continue to set higher goals.
-He was my first BBE champion, my first Hound Group placement, my first notable win (Eukanuba 2014 Breed Winner), and my first Hound Group win.
+He was my first BBE champion, my first Hound Group placement, my first notable winner (Eukanuba 2014 Breed winner), and my first Hound Group winner.

-In 2015, I was gifted a 12-month-old dog, GCHG Oak Hills Heart of Gold, from another breeder-friend.
-“Booker” set the bar even higher.
-He was a multiple Group winner, an all-breed BIS winner, the all-time leading NOHS dog (Platinum NOHS), and an inductee in the American Black and Tan Coonhound Club Hall of Fame.
+In 2015, I was gifted a 12-month-old dog from another breeder-friend.
+GCHG Oak Hills Heart of Gold HOF (Booker) set the bar even higher.
+He was a multiple Group winner, an All-Breed BIS winner, the all-time leading NOHS Dog (Platinum NOHS), and an inductee in the American Black and Tan Coonhound Club Hall of Fame.

 Which have been my most influential sires and dams?

-Zoe Bolin: CH Southchase’s Girl’s Night Out produced both Baxter and “Train,” GCHS Jazzman Southern Pacific Big Boy, a multiple Group winner and ABTCC HOF inductee.
-“Brooke” is an ABTCC Dam of Merit.
+- CH Southchase’s Girl’s Night Out (Brooke) produced both Baxter and GCHS Jazzman Southern Pacific Big Boy (Train), a multiple Group winner and ABTCC HOF inductee.
+Brooke is an ABTCC Dam of Merit.

-CH Jazzman Miss B Haven, an ABTCC Dam of Merit, was sired by Booker.
-“Haven” produced Brinks and three other pups that are currently in the show ring.
-Brinks has just started his career as a sire and his first pups are already winning.
+- CH Jazzman Miss B Haven (Haven), an ABTCC Dam of Merit, was sired by Booker.
+She produced Brinks and three other pups that are currently in the show ring.

 Can I talk a bit about my facilities?
 Where are my puppies whelped?
 How are they raised?